mfitz/devtools/README.md

     -Dinsert-mode=true
     -Dfirst-line-match=true

 There is a `header-tool.sh` shell script provided for convenience; you will need to pass this script the same runtime arguments described above.
+Unfortunately you can't pass system properties to it in the same way, so only use this script if you want to accept the defaults for match mode and insert/report behaviour.